volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 ### DOWNLOAD AND INSTALLATION

-* Please have look here to download a version for your device and instructionsto flash it . <a href="https://volumio.org/get-started/"></a>
+* Please have look here to download a version for your device and instructions to flash it : <a href="https://volumio.org/get-started/">DONWLOAD AND FLASH</a>

 ### FIRST BOOT